 - Remove from Clothing: Follow the procedure above or you can place the article of clothing in the freezer.
 When the glue is frozen, peel it off the clothing.

-- Note: With any surface, select a cleaning method that will not discolor or damage the surface.
+Note: With any surface, select a cleaning method that will not discolor or damage the surface.
 If in doubt, test on a non-exposed area, or consult a professional cleaning service.
-For additional information on using glue traps, see Using Traps.
+For additional information on using glue traps, see How to Use Glue Traps.

 Q: How can I keep rodent baits away from my dogs?

-A: TOMCAT has bait stations that are Kid & Dog Resistant.
+A: Tomcat has bait stations that are Child & Dog Resistant.
 They have been proven resistant to tampering by children and dogs.
 However, as with all poisons, care should be taken to keep them away from children, pets, and wildlife.
 All bait refills should be stored in areas that dogs cannot access.